-ECNP membership is open to established scholars in the field and all those with an active interest in applied and translational neuroscience.
+ECNP membership is open to established scholars in the field and all those with an active interest at any level in neuroscience – pre-clinical, translational or clinical and related disciples.
 For those not resident in Europe, corresponding membership is also available.

 ECNP membership comes with a number of benefits.